pedromaalouf-blip/angel-proof/README.md

 ## Technology

-- HTML5, CSS3, and JavaScript Progressive Web App
+* HTML5, CSS3, and JavaScript Progressive Web App
-- Web Crypto API for local SHA-256 hashing
+* Web Crypto API for local SHA-256 hashing
-- Portable `angel-proof/receipt/v1` JSON receipts
+* Portable `angel-proof/receipt/v1` JSON receipts
-- Solana Web3.js, Solana Memo Program, Phantom, and Solana Devnet RPC
+* Solana Web3.js, Solana Memo Program, Phantom, and Solana Devnet RPC
-- Service worker for installability and offline reuse of the application shell
+* Service worker for installability and offline reuse of the application shell

 ## Privacy and security boundaries

-- Files are processed in browser memory and are not uploaded by Angel Proof.
+* Files are processed in browser memory and are not uploaded by Angel Proof.
-- A receipt contains the file name, size, media type, last-modified timestamp, fingerprint, and optional public blockchain metadata.
+* A receipt contains the file name, size, media type, last-modified timestamp, fingerprint, and optional public blockchain metadata.
-- Users should avoid testing sensitive files on devices or browsers they do not trust.
+* Users should avoid testing sensitive files on devices or browsers they do not trust.
-- Solana Devnet is a public test network, not a production legal registry.
+* Solana Devnet is a public test network, not a production legal registry.
-- This prototype has not undergone an independent security audit.
+* This prototype has not undergone an independent security audit.

 ## Hackathon disclosure

 A basic web prototype existed before the Crypto World's Fair hackathon began on September 14, 2026.
-Commit `ea4ebb51006073800bdc95374ba0e927c98a3734` is the disclosed pre-hackathon baseline and is tagged `pre-hackathon-baseline`.
+The public GitHub repository was created during the competition period, so its first commit contains both the disclosed baseline and the first hackathon improvements.

-Work completed during the official competition period is recorded in subsequent commits and in [CHANGELOG.md](CHANGELOG.md).
+The pre-existing features and all work completed during the competition period are separated and documented in [CHANGELOG.md](CHANGELOG.md).

 ## Run locally